-These are some of my favourite easy to grow perennials for zone 3a (Edmonton).
+These are some of my favourite, easy to grow perennials flowers for zone 3a (Edmonton, Alberta).

 I’ve lived in Edmonton my whole life and grew up with summer memories of sitting in a cherry tree and picking raspberries in my backyard.
 As an adult, I’ve begun to appreciate the joys of a beautiful garden.
 Because I’m also a bit of a lazy gardener, I love planting perennials that will come back year after year.